 Therapy is hard, but it doesn’t have to be a drag.

-• Children whose parents are separating (or have divorced)
+• Children whose parents are separating or have divorced

 • Neurodivergence and self-esteem

-• Social anxiety, isolation, or school avoidance
+• Social anxiety, isolation, and school avoidance

-• Complex trauma and Grief processing
+• Complex trauma and grief processing

 Play therapy for children